 August 7, 2019.

 The mission of this website is to inform the world about past and present Guyana cricket, including its cricketers, officials, clubs, organisations, competitions, etc, by collecting and publishing information about cricket in Guyana.
 All forms of the game, at all levels, are addressed.

-The mission of this website is to help sustain the high cricket standards in Guyana that make it a primary constituent of the West Indies team, by building pride in past successes and recording failures for examination.
+Through pursuing this mission, this website helps to sustain the high cricket standards in Guyana that make it a primary constituent of the West Indies team, by building pride in past successes and recording failures for examination.
 Outstanding cricketers are honoured with special pages, tributes, etc, though no indivual is idolised.

-The forms of cricket covered here include traditional (hardball) cricket and softball (including tapeball).
-Guyana-cricket.com is the internet home of the Guyana Floodlights Softball Cricket Association.
+The forms of cricket covered include traditional (hardball) cricket and softball (including tapeball).
+Guyana-cricket.com has maintained a special relationship with the Guyana Floodlights Softball Cricket Association.